mendelcyprys/animated-journey/README.md

 - Installed Flask
 - Made a requirements file
 - Installed `libsql-client`, `python-dotenv`
-- will try to use `libsql-client` for the database connections
+- Will try to use `libsql-client` for the database connections